tschutter/recipes/r/high_altitude_sourdough_bread.md

 fermented when it has grown by about 30 percent, has a few nice big bubbles on the surface, and a slightly shiny appearance.

 For the final two hours, just let the dough rest.
+Bulk fermentation is complete when the dough has doubled in size.

 *Divide and Pre-shape (10 minutes)*